Do you need a branded diamond ring to make her say “Yes”?

 Leo Diamond – This is perhaps one of the most over hyped diamond cut which I have a personal distaste for.
-The Leo Diamond boosts that its patented 66 facets cutting style results in better dispersion, brilliance and sparkle.
+The Leo Diamond boasts that its patented 66 facets cutting style results in better dispersion, brilliance and sparkle.
 I disagree.
-Having seen many of these stones in person, I can tell you these diamond have an inconsistent cut standard and very poor quality control.
+Having seen many of these stones in person, I can tell you these diamonds have inconsistent cut standards and very poor quality control.

 Star 129 – As the name suggests, Star 129 diamonds are cut with 129 facets.
 Now, let me put the record straight that more facets do not equate to a better looking stone.
 They may claim to be the most spectacular diamond on Earth, but what really matters is your opinion on it and not theirs.

 Royal Asscher – The official website and original creators of the Asscher cut.
 Royal Asschers are great looking stones that rightfully deserve their name and association with royalty.
 Unlike the bulk of Asscher cut diamonds which are cut to dismal standards, Royal Asschers are true pieces of art and precision craftsmanship.